SpencerTSmith/HTTP-Benchmarker/README.md

 # Overview
 Simple little http benchmarker, no libraries just sockets, pthreads, and epoll.
-Think this could majorly benefit from an arena style memory allocator, keep accesses to latency info more friendly, possible lifetime issues go away (valgrind checks out ok for now, but it would be simpler with shared lifetimes).

 ## Build
 To build